kjaklinovic/homepage/README.md

 # Ranger ispired homepage

 This is ranger ispired browser homepage.
 It supports vim like navigation and Google suggestions.
+It is compatible with [pywals](https://github.com/dylanaraps/pywal) colors.css.

 Try it here: [live preview](https://vulgrim.github.io/homepage/).